There is no “hate speech” exception to the First Amendment.

 Banning “hate speech” without restricting political speech is prohibitively difficult because of the target’s inherent subjectivity.
 Each American all but certainly has a different understanding of exactly what expression should lose First Amendment protection as “hate speech.”
 One citizen’s hateful screed is another’s religious text; one citizen’s slur is another’s term of endearment; or, as the Court put it, “one man’s vulgarity is another’s lyric.”
 As a result, crafting a generally applicable definition of “hate speech” is all but impossible without silencing someone’s “legitimate” speech.

 “Hate speech” is also a moving target, making a workable definition still more elusive.
 Conceptions of what constitutes “hate” do not remain stable over time.
 As ideas gain or lose acceptance, political movements advance or recede, and social commitments strengthen or erode, notions of what is unacceptably “hateful” change, too.
 Today’s majority viewpoint should not be allowed to foreclose that of tomorrow.
-For example, thirty years ago, the Board of Regents of Texas A & M University sought to deny recognition to a gay student organization because its board believed that “[s]o-called ‘gay’ activities run diabolically counter to the traditions and standards of Texas A & M.” At the time, the Board may have voiced the majority view, which found the gay students’ speech to be beyond the pale.
+For example, thirty years ago, the Board of Regents of Texas A & M University sought to deny recognition to a gay student organization because it believed that “[s]o-called ‘gay’ activities run diabolically counter to the traditions and standards of Texas A & M.” At the time, the Board may have voiced the majority view, which found the gay students’ speech to be beyond the pale.
 Today, the opposite characterization might be true.

 Contrary to another common misconception, however, the First Amendment’s protection is not absolute.
 The Supreme Court has identified narrow exceptions to the First Amendment, including but not limited to speech that constitutes unlawful incitement, true threats, intimidation, or discriminatory harassment.
 Some of these carefully-defined exceptions encompass speech that one might identify as “hate speech.”